marksteve/resume/resume.md

 #### Senior software engineer (2016-2017)

-- General web development with Ruby on Rails and Elixir
+- Web development with Ruby on Rails and Elixir
 - Built a specialized document editor for a legal platform using React and Draft

 ### Incorgito

-> Freelance gig
+> Freelance

 #### Co-founder (2015-2018)

-- Delivered a [gym CRM](https://completethecircuit.com) and [e-commerce site](https://candyshield.com) with Django and React:
+- Built a [gym CRM](https://completethecircuit.com) and [e-commerce site](https://candyshield.com) with Django and React

 ### Blank